 Putting a plan in place for your long-term care can help you stay in the driver’s seat as you age.
 Seeking counsel from an elder law attorney can help you make informed choices for you and your family.

-Whether you need estate documents put in order or simply wish for a consultation to talk about your long-term care, NJ Elder Law Center at Goldberg Law Group is here to help.
+Whether you need estate documents put in order or simply wish for a consultation to talk about your long-term care, Elder Law Department at Goldberg Law Group at Goldberg Law Group is here to help.

 We focus on elder law, estate planning and closely related areas of the law.
 You can reach us at (973) 228-1795 or complete our contact form for a consultation.